 The Build Alternative is anticipated to encounter areas of hazardous materials.
 Table 2 and Figure 6 depict the 16 properties (23 sites) of potential environmental concern within the Project study area.
-Sites with a low potential for hazardous materials to be present are shown in green; moderate potential for hazardous materials to be present are shown in yellow; and high/significant potential for hazardous materials to be present are red.
-Three of the 23 sites were determined to have a low potential for hazardous materials present, 17 of the 23 sites were determined to have a moderate potential for hazardous materials present, and four of the 23 sites were determined to have a moderate potential for hazardous materials present, and four of the 23 sites were determined to have a high/significant potential for hazardous materials present, and four of the 23 sites were determined to have a moderate potential for potential for hazardous materials present, and four of the 23 sites were determined to have a moderate potential for potential for hazardous materials present, and four of the 23 sites were determined to have a moderate potential for hazardous materials present, and four of the 23 sites were determined to have a moderate potential for hazardous materials present, and four of the 23 sites were determined to have a moderate potential for hazardous materials present, and four of the 23 sites were determined to have a moderate potential for hazardous materials present, and four of the 23 sites were determined to have a moderate potential for hazardous materials present.
+Sites with a low potential for hazardous materials to be present are shown in green; moderate potential for hazardous materials to be present are red.
+Three of the 23 sites were determined to have a low potential for hazardous materials present, 17 of the 23 sites were determined to have a moderate potential for hazardous materials present, and four of the 23 sites were determined to have a high/significant potential for hazardous materials present.
 Defined areas of the Project study area were determined to have been impacted by metals, volatile organic compounds (VOC), semi-volatile organic compounds (SVOC), polycyclic aromatic hydrocarbons (PAH), total petroleum hydrocarbons (TPH), and/or polychlorinated biphenyl (PCB) from current and past site operations at varying levels of concentrations.